 Holmes finished with 15 points and 11 rebounds as he played 33 minutes while filling in for the injured Robert Covington.
 Dario Saric added 14 points and eight rebounds in 40 minutes.

 • Embiid appeared comfortable throughout the night, moving past Minnesota defenders for dunks on several plays while guarding Karl-Anthony Towns and Gorgui Dieng.
 He fell in pain late in the third quarter under the Sixers' basket but returned early in the fourth and played a total of 39 minutes, a new career high.
 He also nearly had a triple-double by adding 12 rebounds and eight assists.

 • Backup point guard T.J.
 McConnell also returned for the Sixers after missing five of the past six games with a shoulder injury.
 He made his first three shots and also didn't appear to have trouble with movement as he finished with seven points in 26 minutes.

 • Redick was just 6 for 15 shooting but scored 16 points in the fourth quarter and overtime.

-• Ben Simmons was also surprising quiet for most of the night.
+• Ben Simmons was also surprisingly quiet for most of the night.
 He went most of regulation without a point as Minnesota's Jimmy Butler and Andrew Wiggins guarded him.
-But Simmons scored seven points in the game's final 6:17, including two baskets in the final 1:17 and also added eight assists.
+But Simmons scored seven points in the game's final 6:17, including two baskets in the final 1:17, and also added eight assists (see highlights).

 • The Sixers limited Minnesota's ability to drive to the basket throughout the night as they forced the Timberwolves to take lower-percentage two-pointers.
 The Timberwolves (16-12) had just two turnovers in the first half but finished the game with 10.
 Wiggins scored 20 and Towns added 17 for Minnesota.